QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2024-11-04-keycloak-in-multi-tenant-self-service-scenarios.md

 Then I enabled the plugins visibility by setting that theme in the realm.
 I went ahead and renamned the realm and import logos and stuff.

-I then created my own orginization and could then assign nyself roles in it to demonstrate self service of SSO.
+I then created my own orginization and could then assign myself roles in it to demonstrate self service of SSO.

 I connected to my companys google auth with oidc and could then remove my password.